 You can continue to work with ArcGIS Pro while your sharing job is processing.
 You can even close ArcGIS Pro.
 You can monitor the status of your sharing jobs in the Job Status pane.

 You can create the following packages with ArcGIS Pro:

 - A project package (.ppkx) saves and shares a project along with its maps, data, styles, toolboxes, tasks, attachments, geoprocessing history, and connections.

 - A map package (.mpkx) contains a map document (.mapx) and all the data referenced by the layers in it.
 Essentially, it's a collection of layer packages along with the map document.

 - A layer package (.lpkx) includes both the layer properties and the dataset referenced by the layer.
-With a layer package, you can save and share everything about the layer—its symbolization, labeling, table properties, and the data.
+With a layer package, you can save and share everything about the layer—its symbolization, labeling, table properties, and data.

 - A vector tile package (.vtpk) contains a collection of vector tiles and style resources that contain vector representations of data across a range of scales.

 - A scene layer package (.slpk) contains a cache of a building, a multipatch, an integrated mesh, a point, or a point cloud dataset.

 - A geoprocessing package (.gpkx) contains both the data and the tools that comprise a geoprocessing workflow.
 You can package system tools along with custom models and scripts.